 The long straddle payoff diagram resembles a “V” shape.
 The maximum loss on the trade is defined at entry by the two long options contracts’ combined cost.
 The profit potential is technically unlimited, though a large move in one direction before expiration is required.
 The net profit from the long straddle would be the credit received when closing the position minus the premium paid for the options at entry.
 The break-even point for the trade is the combined cost for the two options contracts above or below the strike price.

-For example, if a straddle is purchased for $10.00 at the $100 strike price for a stock trading at $100, the stock would need to be above $110 or below $90 on or before expiration to make money.
+For example, if a straddle is purchased for $10.00 at the $100 strike price for a stock trading at $100, the stock would need to be below $90 or above $110 on or before expiration to make money.

-At expiration, it is likely that one of the options will be in-the-money and will need to be exited to avoid assignment.
-Typically, long straddles are exited before expiration because an investor will want to sell the options before the extrinsic value disappears.
+At expiration, it is likely that one of the options will be in-the-money and need to be exited or exercised.
+Typically, long straddles are exited before expiration because an investor will want to sell the options while they still have extrinsic value.

-Long straddles benefit from an increase in the value of implied volatility.
+Long straddles benefit when implied volatility increases.
 Higher implied volatility results in higher option premium prices.
 Ideally, when a long straddle is initiated, implied volatility is lower than where it will be at exit or expiration.
-Future volatility, or Vega, is uncertain and unpredictable.
+Future volatility, or vega, is uncertain and unpredictable.
 Still, it is good to know how volatility will affect the pricing of the straddle options.

 Long straddles have a finite amount of time to be profitable and have multiple factors working against their success.
-If the underlying stock does not move far enough, fast enough, and/or volatility decreases, the long straddle will lose value rapidly and result in a loss.
-Long straddles can be adjusted like most options strategies but will almost always come at more cost and therefore add a debit to the trade and extend the break-even points.
+If the underlying stock does not move far enough, fast enough, or volatility decreases, the long straddle will lose value rapidly and result in a loss.
+Long straddles can be adjusted like most options strategies but will almost always come at more cost and, therefore, add a debit to the trade and extend the break-even points.